elegantapp/pwa-asset-generator/README.md

 ### My index.html file's format has been changed after an automated update.
 Is there any way to re-format it?

-pwa-asset-generator uses [cheerio](https://cheerio.js.org/) for maintaining HTML tags in your index.html file.
-While doing so, it creates extra whitespaces and it might also introduce misaligned indentations.
+pwa-asset-generator uses [pretty](https://www.npmjs.com/package/pretty) for formatting your index.html file with a simple, opinionated output.

 A recommended way to maintain the same format for your index.html file would be using [Prettier](https://prettier.io/) and adding the following script to your project's package.json file.